dotlang/language/README.md

 //below we simulate const!
-float PI() { return 3.14; } //calling obj.PI() is same as obj.PI because PI method does not have any input auto PI :: 3.14;  //another way to implement above auto PI :: this.get_pi_value; //another way to implement above float get_pi_value() { return 3.14;}
+float PI() { return 3.14; } //calling obj.PI() is same as obj.PI because PI method does not have any input PI :: 3.14;  //another way to implement above
+PI :: this.get_pi_value; //another way to implement above float get_pi_value() { return 3.14;}

 int func1(int y) { return this.x + y; }
-auto func2 :: this.func1;  //redirect calls to func1, methods must have same/compatible signature
+func2 :: this.func1;  //redirect calls to func1, methods must have same/compatible signature
-//for any more complex case, write the body. auto ff :: MyClass.function2; //assign function to a function from static instance of another class
+//for any more complex case, write the body. ff :: MyClass.function2; //assign function to a function from static instance of another class
-//note that you can only "assign" to a function, when declaring it. auto func3 :: this.func2;  //compiler will infer the input/output types for func3 from func2 signature MyClass new() return #();  //new is not part of syntax.
+//note that you can only "assign" to a function, when declaring it. func3 :: this.func2;  //compiler will infer the input/output types for func3 from func2 signature MyClass new() return #();  //new is not part of syntax.
 You can choose whatever name you want,

 ```